paulmarrington/CustomAssets/Assets/Askowl/CustomAssets/Documentation/Askowl-CustomAssets.md

 setPickerSample = Objects.Find<SetPickerSample>();
 ```

 `Find` is resource hungry.
-Only use it in rarely called methods like `Awake`, `Start` or `OnEnable`.
+Only use it in called methods like `Awake`, `Start` or `OnEnable`.
 It is never necessary for production code but is an excellent helper with play mode tests.

 ### Component&lt;T>
 `Component` is another tool for play mode testing.
 Without being part of the game, test code can retrieve a GameObject by unique name/path the then return a reference to a Component of that game object.
 Because we do not have a game object starting point, the name must be unique.
 Either a unique name within the scene or an absolute path.